Looking for ideas to encourage kids to spend time in nature? Then this is the site for you!

 Natural materials are beautiful, inspiring and free.
 Discovering and collecting them for nature crafts is as enjoyable as the crafting itself.

-Check out my blog and books for lots of inspiring nature craft ideas!
+Check out my blog, Insta feed and books for lots of inspiring nature craft ideas.
+Folks in South Australia are welcome to come along to a workshop for hands-on, crafty fun!

 Upcoming Craft Workshops